moby/moby/docs/sources/examples/https.md

 Now that we have a CA, you can create a server key and certificate signing request.
-Make sure that "Common Name (e.g. server FQDN or YOUR name)" matches the hostname you will use to connect to Docker or just use ‘\*’ for a certificate valid for any hostname:
+Make sure that "Common Name (e.g. server FQDN or YOUR name)" matches the hostname you will use to connect to Docker or just use `\*` for a certificate valid for any hostname:

     $ openssl genrsa -des3 -out server-key.pem
     $ openssl req -new -key server-key.pem -out server.csr

-Next we’re going to sign the key with our CA:
+Next we're going to sign the key with our CA:

     $ openssl x509 -req -days 365 -in server.csr -CA ca.pem -CAkey ca-key.pem \
       -out server-cert.pem